NVIDIA/Megatron-LM/tools/retro/README.md

 _Boxin Wang, Wei Ping, Lawrence McAfee, Peng Xu, Bo Li, Mohammad Shoeybi, Bryan Catanzaro._

-Please cite the paper as follows if you use the data or code from this repo:
+Please cite the papers as follows if you use the data or code from this repo:

 ```bibtex
 @inproceedings{wang2023shall,